brian-silabs/Z3_TemperatureSensor/application_implementation.md

     Used to bind our device to a dicoverable Temperature Measurement Client Mandatory as reportings only work using bindings - per spec

+* Idle/Sleep
+    Used to bring the device down to EM2

+* Identify Cluster

 * Heartbeat
     Blinks an LED to display stack status (only applicable when deep sleep is disabled)